cfengine/documentation/getting-started/installation/installation-enterprise-free-aws-rhel.markdown

 ## 1. Download and install Enterprise on a Policy Server

-Please Note: Internet access is required from the host if you wish to use the quick install script.

 Run the following script on your designated Policy Server (hub), the virtual machine with the configured firewall from earlier steps: